bhisaac/5eFP/5eFP-SRD.md

 |Full Plate|Disadvantage|12⛁|

 ### Getting Into and Out of Armor

 You may don or doff armor as part of completing a Rest (Short Rest).

 ## Weapons

 Your class grants proficiency in certain weapons, reflecting both the class’s focus and the tools you are most likely to use.
 Whether you favor a longsword or a longbow, your weapon and your ability to wield it effectively can mean the difference between life and death while adventuring.

 The Weapons table shows the most common weapons used in the fantasy gaming worlds, their price and weight, the damage they deal when they hit, and any special properties they possess.
 Every weapon is classified as either melee or ranged.
 A **melee weapon** is used to attack a target within 5 feet of you, whereas a **ranged weapon** is used to attack a target at a distance.

 ### Weapon Proficiency

 Your species, class, and feats can grant you proficiency with certain weapons or categories of weapons.
 The two categories are simple and martial.
 Most people can use simple weapons with proficiency.
 These weapons include clubs, maces, and other weapons often found in the hands of commoners.
 Martial weapons, including swords, axes, and polearms, require more specialized training to use effectively.
 Most warriors use martial weapons because these weapons put their fighting style and training to best use.

 Proficiency with a weapon allows you to add your LEVEL to the attack roll for any attack you make with that weapon.
 If you make an attack roll using a weapon with which you lack proficiency, you do not add your LEVEL to the attack roll.

 ### Weapon Properties

 Many weapons have special properties related to their use, as shown in the Weapons table.

 **_Ammunition._** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon in your equipment.
 Ammunition is a special multi-use item.
 Each time you attack with the weapon that uses ammunition and roll a 1, your ammunition depletes, as indicated by turning the ammunition card sideways.
 If your ammunition is already depleted, you have only one piece of ammunition left, represented by turning the card upside down.
 After using the last piece of ammunition, discard the ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-­handed weapon).

-You may purchase ammunition during a downtime or preparation round before deploying onto the world map by spending ⛁ for each type of ammunition.
+~~You may purchase ammunition during a downtime or preparation round before deploying onto the world map by spending ⛁ for each type of ammunition.~~

 Ammunition may be used to make melee attacks.
 If you are proficient with the weapon that uses the ammunition, you are proficient with melee attacks using that weapon's ammunition as well.
 Ammunition deals 1 point of damage.
 If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
 A sling must be loaded to deal any damage when used in this way.

-> The finesse and versatile weapon properties are removed in 5eFP.
-There is now one attack roll that covers both melee and ranged attacks.
-At character creation, players choose whether their attack rolls are modified by DEX or STR.
->
-> Some realism is sacrificed for ease of gameplay.
-Emphasizing one ability score for both attacks allows PCs to focus more closely on an ability score they wish to work with.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.